-Dressage rider and trainer Anna Ross (pictured above) endorses the importance of correct feeding and ridden exercise, alongside working in hand.
+Dressage rider and trainer Anna Ross (pictured top) endorses the importance of correct feeding and ridden exercise, alongside working in hand.
 “We feed our horses yearling cubes to build them up and design specific exercise routines to suit the individual,” she says.

 “We take our horses to nearby gallops with an incline.
 We don’t let them off the contact, but always keep them in a frame.
 We work up the hill at all three paces.”

 “Walking over poles gets the horse to lift his back.
 In the school we use exercises that help the horse develop such as shoulder-in and canter-walk-canter but it depends on their stage of training and level of strength.
 The most important thing is regular, organised training and building up slowly.”